HomeNorthern TerritoryDarwin & Top End

 info

-Source: ACARA National School Profile 2025.
+Source: ACARA National School Profile, data as at March 2025.
 ICSEA national average is 1000.
 Schools shown are matched via postcode to SA3 region.

 How Data Changes Outcomes